Substance Abuse or Chemical Dependence

 - Empower young people not to drink or use other drugs.

-- Store prescription medicine safely.
-Properly dispose of any medications.
+- Properly dispose of any medications.
 Do not share prescription drugs with others.

 Key points about substance abuse or dependence

 - There are many different treatment programs for substance abuse.
-You may seek inpatient or outpatient help.
+You may need inpatient or outpatient help or a combination of both approaches.

 - Before your visit, write down questions you want answered.